Leadership Assessment Tool (Free): 25 Questions + Scoring + Action Plan (Online/PDF/Word/Sheets)

 Productivity

-Understanding the difference between working hard (or appearing busy) and being productive—achieving quality results efficiently.
+The difference between working hard (or appearing busy) and producing real results.
+Prioritization, organization, and time efficiency.

 Work Quality